Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 > 2. show commands to display the tech-support export information.

 ### Scalability Requirements
-There should be a limit on the size of core file generated and the space occupied on the disk.
+There should be a limit on the size of the core file generated and the space occupied on the disk.

 ### Warmboot Requirements
 > NA